Looking for the most interesting markets in Amsterdam? Check out this list and find an interactive map at the end!

 Quick and useful tips for visiting these markets in Amsterdam:

 - Beware of pickpockets;

-- Always a bag with you to put the stuff you buy;
+- Always have a bag with you to put the stuff you buy;

 - Always check the weather in advance if you are headed to an outdoor market;

-- Some of these spots are in the most beautiful streets in Amsterdam.
+- Some of these spots are on the most beautiful streets in Amsterdam.
 Bring your camera!

 10 Best Street Markets in Amsterdam

 Here are my favorite markets to visit in no particular order.
 If you’re looking for things to do in Amsterdam, you’ll love these places!